 [I.e., exactly how information-control censors and propagandists must inevitably behave when clashing with the hideous threat of the free mind.]

-But there's symmetry too — in a cult-universe where archons' deliberate deceit of the HAD membership is precisely as transparent as their cowardice.)
+But there's symmetry too — in a cult-universe where archons' deliberate protection of HAD members' minds is as unsubtle as their unbravery.

 When a field's pathology causes [over] a quarter-century of decreed-breach, one might think this situation of sufficient public moment (or even interest?) that the “science press” would report on it.
 Never happened.
 No rulership ever shines a critical spotlight on itself.]